 -

-General product safety: distributors - In-depth Guide
+General product safety: distributors - Business Companion - In-depth Guide

 The main obligation on a distributor is to supply a safe product.
 In particular you must act with due care to help ensure that only safe products are supplied.